hwang2006/NLP-practice-on-supercomputer-with-pytorch-lightning/README.md

 * [Running distributed NLP fine-tuning tasks on SLURM](#running-distributed-nlp-fine-tuning-tasks-on-slurm)
 * [Running a Flask web server for exercising inference](#running-a-flask-web-server-for-exercising-inference-with-the-fine-tuned-models)
 * [Reference](#reference)

+## Motivations
+NLPBOOK is designed to perform fine-tuning tasks on Google Colab, but I find it slow and somewhat inconvenient.
+Therefore, I decided to accelerate the training process by making the most use of a supercomputer.
+I had to make some modifications to the original code to enable the execution of fine-tuning tasks from pre-trained models such as BERT and GPT-2 on a KISTI GPU cluster with multiple GPU nodes.

 ## KISTI Neuron GPU Cluster
 Neuron is a KISTI GPU cluster system consisting of 65 nodes with 260 GPUs (120 of NVIDIA A100 GPUs and 140 of NVIDIA V100 GPUs).
 [Slurm](https://slurm.schedmd.com/) is adopted for cluster/resource management and job scheduling.